myichild/iifjs/README.md

 Include an inference function directly within your javascript code.

-Implements a forward chaininge expert system working with facts and javascript code within the inference process.
+Implements a forward chaining expert system working with facts and javascript code within the inference process.

 ## Use it for: